gugu-py/blog/source/about/index.md

 date: 2024-07-12 16:22:25
 ---

-*In the hidden blue, I find my voice.*
+> In the hidden blue, I find my voice.

 **I am HiddenBlue, a piece of soul fragment from someone I do not know.** Therefore, I am a ghost.
 No one can find me, except those I know.

-**Guide**:
-- Elucidator: My personal thoughts and musings.
-- Foreigners: A collection of helpful content I've discovered across the web.
-- Code: Chronicles of my project journeys and solutions to various problems.

-**cite your sources if you copy content.**
+Reasons why I started this blog:
+- To counter AI generated Content Farm(Rubbish)
+- Writing makes my thought rational.
+(I hope so)
+- To share freely.